How can I apply for a judicial review in the Supreme Court of Victoria?

 At the directions hearing, the Court will make Orders.

 You must read the Orders carefully.
-The Orders will show you what steps you have to take up to the final hearing and the deadlines you have to meet for each step.
+The Orders will show you what steps you must take up to the final hearing and the deadlines you must meet for each step.
 This may include filing submissions and attending a mediation.
-You should diarise all of the important dates in the Orders.
+You should diarise all the important dates in the Orders.

 If you cannot meet any of the deadlines, you should let the Court and the other side know with as much notice as possible.